-Figure 5: Prevalence of smoking states for males and females over all age groups, under the RRP scenario for Japan.
+Figure 4: Prevalence of smoking states for males and females over all age groups under the RRP scenario for the U.S and Italy (above) and Japan and Singapore (below).

-Table 2: Reduction in cumulative attributable deaths and YLS for LC, IHD, stroke, COPD, and all four diseases over all age groups, for males and females, following the introduction of an RRP in Japan.
+Table 1: Reduction in cumulative attributable deaths and YLS for LC, IHD, stroke, COPD, and all four diseases over all age groups, for males and females, following the introduction of an RRP in U.S., Italy (under Scenario 1) and Japan, Singapore (under Scenario 2).